jofas/blog/content/002-first-time-running/index.md

 It was a fair day with the sun hanging fat and bright in a lazy blue sky.
 A gentle breeze made the warm air quite pleasant on the skin.
-We started out running down a hill with a smooth and easy decline, allowing us to take in and enjoy the most gorgeous view.
+We started out running down a hill with a smooth and easy decline, allowing us to take in and stare in wonder at the most gorgeous view.
-The hill leads down to a gentle and civilized plain stretching far and wide, full of fields of rapeseed and wheat.
+The hill leads down to a calm and civilized plain stretching far and wide, full of fields of rapeseed and wheat.
 Behind the plain abruptly rise wild and wooded foothills over which throne the taller mountains higher up, kings and queens with their crowns of snow.